tsikerdekis/overnight-hercules-network-security/chapter_02/README.md

+# Chapter 2: Preparing to Secure your Network

 This guide consists of two sections:
 1. [Evaluating security settings of network devices](#networkdevices)
 2. [Setting up network security monitoring in your network](#nsm)